DataDrivenGalaxyEvolution/galevo23-tutorials/README.md

 We hope that most of these tutorials can be run on the cloud (e.g. through Google Colab) or locally with minimal dependencies.
 However, we note that different tutorials have different authors, so the coding and writing style will not be consistent throughout the repository.

 To navigate to a tutorial, simply click on the week you're interested in (see above schedule) and find the relevant files for each tutorial.
+For example, if you want to open the *Introduction to Convolutional Neural Networks* tutorial, go to `week-1` and then open `Introduction to convolutional neural networks.ipynb`.
+Note that you can also open this repository or the subdirectories in [Google Colab](https://colab.research.google.com/github/DataDrivenGalaxyEvolution/galevo23-tutorials/).